 Flexible DCI (H)

-In RAN1#102e, 9 companies (Qualcomm, Ericsson, Nokia, NSB, ZTE, Huawei, HiSilicon, Samsung, vivo) see the need to have a DCI to trigger SRS without data and without CSI, which is not supported in the current specification for non-carrier-switching cases.
+In RAN1#102e, 10 companies (Qualcomm, Ericsson, Nokia, NSB, ZTE, Huawei, HiSilicon, Samsung, vivo, Futurewei) see the need to have a DCI to trigger SRS without data and without CSI, which is not supported in the current specification for non-carrier-switching cases.
 This enhancement enables use cases for gNB to acquire DL or UL CSI through SRS before scheduling data.
+Further aspects including to indicate SRS frequency resources in the DCI can be considered.

 The proposed enhancements can be categorized as follows.